makma/fingerprintjs.com/content/blog/chargeback-prevention-7-tips-for-e-commerce-merchants-to-prevent-financial-losses.md

 A wide range of techniques can be used to <a href="https://www.merchantfraudjournal.com/top-chargeback-protection-solutions/" target="_blank" rel="noopener">identify and prevent fraudulent transactions</a> that could result in chargebacks.
 At minimum, alerts should be raised when anomalous purchases are detected (e.g., orders made from foreign countries and/or require shipping the items abroad).
 Unusually large purchases, multiple orders or failed purchase attempts within a short time span are also tell-tale signs of fraud.

-FingerprintJS’ [device fingerprinting technology](/demo/) can help identify suspicious behavior patterns by flagging visitors with a history of fraudulent transactions — even if they are in incognito mode.
+Fingerprint’ [device fingerprinting technology](/demo/) can help identify suspicious behavior patterns by flagging visitors with a history of fraudulent transactions — even if they are in incognito mode.

 ### Improve the online store’s usability and user interface